rethread-studio/rethread/code/repogram/README.md

 # Repogram

-The repogram is a generative visualization of a directory tree.
-Here, it's the re|thread repo.
+The repogram is a generative visualization of the re|thread repo.

 ## Data